-American Dream Series: Part 4 of 5
+Rent vs. Buy: Part 4 of 5

-So, you’ve crunched all the numbers and have determined that you can afford to buy and maintain a home that won’t break the bank or derail your retirement plans.
+You’ve crunched all the numbers and determined you can afford to buy and maintain a home that won’t break the bank or derail your retirement plans.
 First of all, good for you!
 Saving all that money is a big step!

-Now, you should think about whether or not home ownership is compatible with your ideal lifestyle.
+Now, you should think about whether or not homeownership is compatible with your ideal lifestyle.
 Just because you can purchase a house doesn’t mean you should.
-It’s understandable to want to make sacrifices for the sake of owning a home, but it’s also important to consider which sacrifices are worth making, and which will leave you unhappy in the end.
+It’s understandable to want to make sacrifices for the sake of owning a home, but it’s also important to consider which are worth making and which will leave you unhappy in the end.

 Location, Location, Location

 While renters may be able to afford to live in their dream neighborhood, homeowners sometimes have to look to distant suburbs that might take them away from a quality of life that they love.
 Perhaps the neighborhood with the best schools for your kids is unaffordable if you buy, but attainable if you rent.